 Time to let everyone on your team know about this awesome new perk!
 Maybe you’ll announce it at your next company-wide meeting, but be sure to send a follow up email with the details.
 Let them know when the first nomination period will be.
 Get your office excited about the prospect.

-Looking for something a little more modern?
-Your company could also consider the cyber approach to a recognition program, such as cloud-based platforms Achievers and 7Geese.
+Your company could also consider using cloud-based platforms like Achievers and 7Geese.
 These platforms allow employees to give praise and positive feedback about peers on leaderboards that everyone can see throughout the year.
 Employees rack up “points,” which can be used to redeem rewards.
 These ongoing methods of employee recognition — while not a formal recognition program — are fun, interactive, and easy!

 Remember, the basic steps above should get you started with your employee recognition program.
 But by all means, if you brainstorm other great ideas, use them!
-Make your program your own, one that fits your startup’s culture.
-Implementing a regular recognition program will make your company a place your employees want to be.
+Make your program your own, one that fits your company's culture.
+Implementing a regular employee recognition program will make your company a place your employees want to be.